 Bâtiment 7 is a heritage industrial site located on former CN lands at the southernmost tip of Pointe St. Charles.
 The site is emerging as a unique model of collectively governed, citizen-led urban design project, home to 16 locally-led community initiatives.
 The site is also home to an anchored Concordia presence that supports and coordinates the emergence of student involvement, research and programming.

 Selected projects will receive a $2,000 honorarium and $500 to cover additional costs or supplies that are not already included as part of the spaces accessed (transportation costs for participants, honorariums for invited collaborators, catering, etc.).
 Participants will be asked to spend approximately 100-150 hours on site at Bâtiment 7 developing their community engagement projects in the context of one or more of the studio spaces, interacting with community members, or in supportive cohort-based activities.
-Beyond this, participants will be encouraged to use the spaces which they have access to in order to contribute to the ongoing development of their artistic practice.
+Beyond this, and in exchange for their work with the community, participants will be encouraged to use the spaces which they have access to in order to contribute to the ongoing development of their personal artistic practice.

 All selected participants will attend two focused half-day sessions, over the course of the program in order to allow for coordinated or collaborative arts interventions and to allow participants to offer/gain perspective and support.